vectordotdev/vector/rfcs/2021-04-13-7027-core-extraction.md

 have a less resource intensive package for them to work against.
 Core as just another package lends itself to an iterative approach: extraction of core pieces need not happen in one burst but bit by bit.
-This approach has the added benefit of defering questions of non-core project structure, how our feature flags are set up etc. There will be some grey area of course -- I argue that configuration is not a core concern but am sympathetic to the counter -- but these can be resolved in the piecemeal process of moving things into "core".
+This approach has the added benefit of deferring questions of non-core project structure, how our feature flags are set up etc. There will be some grey area of course -- I argue that configuration is not a core concern but am sympathetic to the counter -- but these can be resolved in the piecemeal process of moving things into "core".